SoftUni-Internal/interactive-content/EN/00-Final-Exam/02-Problem-03.md

 ## Input

-* You will receive a single integer at first – the initial number of pieces in the collection
+* You will receive a single integer at first - the initial number of pieces in the collection

 * For each piece you will receive a single line of text with information about it.

-* Then you will receive multiple commands in the way described above, until the command  `Stop` is given.
+* Then you will receive multiple commands in the way described above until the command `Stop` is given.

 ## Output

 * All the output messages with the appropriate formats are described in the problem description.

-[code-task title="The Pianist" taskId="js-fundamentals-2-finaleExam-problem-3" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
+[code-task title="The Pianist" taskId="js-fundamentals-2-finaleExam-The-Pianist" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
 [code-editor language=javascript]
 ```
 function solve(input) {